 Borrowed from source: Everett, J. S., & Sommers, M. S. (2013).
 Skin viscoelasticity: physiologic mechanisms, measurement issues, and application to nursing science.
 Biological research for nursing, 15(3), 338–346. doi:10.1177/1099800411434151

-Let’s move on with a look at the subcutaneous tissues and why this layer of skin is so thin on your hands.
+Let’s move on with a look at the subcutaneous tissues, how this layer of skin influences hand and foot tattoos, and why this layer of skin is so thin on your hands.

 All over your body, the fatty layer (also known as the hypodermis or subcutaneous layer) exists to absorb blows and gives easy-access pathways for blood vessels to connect through your body.
 It also stores/releases energy, insulates your body and connects the tissue (skin) to underlying fascia which connects the skin to muscles, tendon and other stuffs.

-One additional part of this amazing part of the skin is that it contains fibroblasts and macrophages, which if you had read the skin article (out soon), are key in getting the pigment to become “permanent” .
+One additional part of this amazing part of the skin is that it contains fibroblasts and macrophages which migrate up from the lower layers of you skin.
+They are responsible for making the tattoo permanent.

-Fancy scientific mechanisms aside, the fatty tissue (in tattooing) keeps the skin supple and helps absorb some of the force that is emitted by the tattoo machine (via a needle).
-It also helps smooth out the dermis when you pull a stretch, making the layers under the epidermis more consistent thickness wise.
+Fancy scientific mechanisms aside, the fatty tissues under the epidermis/dermis keep the skin supple. those same tissues helps absorb some of the force that is emitted by the tattoo machine (via the force of machine through the needle).
+The subcutaneous tissues also help smooth out the dermis when you pull a stretch, making the layers under the epidermis and dermis more consistent thickness -wise.

 Place a dish outside on a concrete slab and hit it with a hammer… what happens?
 It explodes!